Earth Week is an annual reminder of how important it is to celebrate our beautiful planet and do our part to protect it for future generations.

 At the very least, you’ll give your child the precious gift of a lifelong love of nature.

-Check out Ontario Parks’ education programs with park naturalists and make a point of taking your children to events that will further their interests.
+Check out Ontario Parks’ Discovery Programs with park naturalists and make a point of taking your children to events that will further their interests.
 You just might develop a new interest or skill yourself.